Scottie-Houghton/reading-notes/class4.md

 # What is HTML?

-HTML is like the skeleton of a website.
+HTML (which stands for Hypertext Markup Language) is like the skeleton of a website.
 It is the structure the content is placed in, so that the content appears or acts in a certain way.
 A line of HTML code is called an **element**.
 To do something to content within an element, you need to surround it with tags; an **opening tag** and a **closing tab**

 # Common Tags
 ------------------